 Too little failure.
-On the other hand, don't down the negative emotions of failure because of a fear of seeming vulnerable.
+Don't diminish the negative emotions of failure because of a fear of seeming vulnerable.

 Playing the victim.
 Avoid whining, blaming others for your failure, or relying on others to create your success.
 You should be the story's hero here.

-The key to this prompt is the reflection or insight that comes from the question “Would you make the same decision again?”
+The key to this prompt is the reflection or insight that comes from the question, "What was the outcome?"
 Challenging deeply held views is not always a good idea.
-Writing about why your answer to this question is "No," could well demonstrate your maturity level and ability to tolerate views different from your own.
+Writing about a negative outcome and how you reacted could demonstrate your maturity level and ability to tolerate views different from your own.

-Remember, the belief or idea could be anyone’s: yours, a peer group’s, an authority figure’s.
-Did you stand up to your parents’ conservative or traditional values, for instance about gender norms?
+Remember, the belief or idea could be anyone's: yours, a peer group's, or an authority figure's.
+Did you stand up to your parents' conservative or traditional values, for instance, about gender norms?
 Did you get your friends to stop bullying someone?

-Also, the belief or idea also doesn’t have to be extremely serious or big in scope.
+Also, the belief or idea doesn't have to be extremely serious or big in scope.
 Did you make dressing up for Halloween cool for teenagers in your town?
-Did you transform your own prejudice or bias, for example about athletes having interesting thoughts about philosophy?
+Did you transform your own prejudice or bias (e.g., about athletes having interesting thoughts about philosophy)?

 Pitfalls to Avoid

 Causing offense.
-If you have a story that deals with super hot button issues – for example, abortion or gun control – you need to be careful to keep your essay's tone respectful and unaggressive.
+If you have a story that deals with super hot-button issues, such as abortion or gun control, you need to be careful to keep your essay's tone respectful and unaggressive.
 This is a good thing to check by letting other people read your drafts and respond.

 Pitfalls to Avoid

-Notice that the event you describe can be “formal or informal.”
-This means that you don’t need necessarily to tell the story of some big, official ceremony.
+You don't necessarily need to tell the story of some big, official ceremony.
 Instead, you can focus on a small moment that showed you that you were older, more mature, and more responsible than you had been before.

 Did your family make up its own adulthood initiation ceremony?
 Were you finally able to beat your mom in chess or shooting hoops, and did that change how she treated you?
 Did your dad cry in front of you for the first time, making you realize that you were old enough to handle it?
 Were you suddenly left in charge of younger siblings, and did you rise to the task instead of panicking?
 Were you allowed to make a big financial decision for the first time and found yourself taking it very seriously?

-For example, during my junior and senior year, my mom traveled extensively for work and my dad lived several states away, so I lived by myself for weeks at a time.
+For example, during my junior and senior year, my mom traveled extensively for work, and my dad lived several states away, so I lived by myself for weeks at a time.
 It was exhilarating and made me feel independent and mature.
-But it was also lonely and burdensome, since I had to take care of everything in the house by myself.
-Living alone was a huge part of my life, shaped me into the person I was, and made me see myself in a new light as a grownup.
+But it was also lonely and burdensome because I had to take care of everything in the house by myself.
+Living alone was a huge part of my life, shaped me into the person I was, and made me see myself in a new light as a grown-up.